 - sesame seeds

-- Using a damp paper towel, wipe the outside of the mushroom caps well and remove the stem.
-Cut the mushroom caps into one-inch chunks and place in a small food processor*.
+- Cut the mushroom caps into one-inch chunks and place in a food processor or blender.
 Pulse until finely minced.
-The mushrooms should be super fine but not quite a paste.
+The mushrooms should be super fine (see image above).

-- Once the mushrooms are finely chopped, add to a large mixing bowl with the remaining ingredients.
+- Add the mushrooms to a large mixing bowl with the remaining ingredients.
 The best tool to mix up meatballs is your hands.
-Feel free to wear disposable gloves if you're not into touching raw meat.
-Using your hands, mix all the ingredients until you have one smooth mixture.
-Form the meatballs into golf-ball-size balls.
+Feel free to wear disposable gloves.